hpnrep6/z0.js/README.md

 A 2D Javascript game engine/framework with sprite (textured quad) rendering, scene mangement, collision detection, audio pooling, customisable shaders, and more.

+## Examples

+See [Cloud Tower Defence](https://github.com/hpnrep6/Cloud-Tower_Defence) for a game made using this engine/framework.

 ## File Structure

 - z0/audio: Scripts to manage and play audio